 There are three main items to consider in the formula: (1) Timeshare, (2) Net Disposable Income, and (3) Amount of Income Allocated for Child Support

-This component represents the percentage of time that the high earner has primary physical responsibility for the child compared to the other parent.
+This component represents the percentage of time that the parents have primary physical responsibility for the child.
 Note that it is physical responsibility and not physical custody that is taken into account.
-Some local courts include timesharing tables that assist the trial court in approximating the percentage of time the high earner parent has primary physical responsibility for his or her children.
+Some local courts include timesharing tables that assist the trial court in approximating the percentage of time the high earner parent has primary physical responsibility for their children.

-In case the parents have different timesharing arrangements for different children, the average of the approximate percentages of time will be used as the value for H%.
+In case the parents have different timesharing arrangements for different children, the average of the percentages of time will be used as the value for H% in the calculation.

-Timesharing may be imputed to a parent when the child is not in either parent’s physical custody, but still under the physical responsibility of one of them.
-This issue often arises in cases where the child is at school and the parent wants credit for the time the child is not physically with him or her.
-Usually, the court will credit the time a child spends in school, except when the noncustodial parents produces evidence that he or she is primarily responsible for the child during the challenged times.
+Timeshare may be imputed to a parent when the child is not in either parent’s physical custody, but still under the physical responsibility of one parent.
+This issue often arises when the child is at school, and the parent wants credit for the time the child is not physically with them.
+Usually, the court will credit the time a child spends in school, except when the noncustodial parent shows that they are primarily responsible for the child during school hours.

 The court should consider the following issues in determining timeshare credits: